deryn-hurst/Temp_Stable_Enclosure/README.md

 Arduino-Based Code
   - Arduino UNO and compatible materials were used to complete the fan set up
-  - The program is listed under: ELEPHANT
+  - The program is listed under: 3DPrinterEnclosure.ino
   - Changes may need to be made to the code to accomodate discrepancies in wiring